Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Discussion

 This work opens several avenues for future research.
 For example, while our method employs sample splitting, one could explore extensions to more sophisticated conformal inference frameworks that use cross-validation, which tends to be more computationally expensive but also more powerful for small sample sizes \citep{barber2019predictive}.
 Additionally, this paper assumes an ideal reference data set of inliers; future work could examine relaxations of this assumption, accounting for possible contamination of the calibration data \citep{barber2022conformal}, or other distribution shifts \citep{tibshirani2019conformal} following a weighting approach similar to that of \citet{hu2023two}.

+In the future, one could investigate whether faster closed-testing shortcuts can be developed for the Shirashi local test, which tends to be powerful but is relatively computationally expensive as currently implemented, especially in the adaptive selection regime.
+A further extension is to integrate alternative procedures for estimating the number of outliers, such as the approach of \citet{gazin2024transductive}, which can be interpreted as approximate shortcuts to closed testing and could be incorporated into ACODE, as discussed in Appendix~\ref*{app:bounds_DKW}.
 Lastly, an intriguing question is whether the optimality of local tests extends to closed testing procedures, a concept intertwined with the notion of admissibility.
 Although this issue remains unexplored, a starting point may be found in \cite{goeman2021onlyclosed}, which provides a general discussion on admissibility and its implications for closed testing.